 Chimney Rock Interpretive Association, a non-profit organization, is devoted to providing our community, youth, visitors and volunteers a meaningful connection with the National Monument by creating enjoyable, educational, interpretative programs that connect our modern lives to those of the ancestral Puebloans.

-Denise Fisk – President
+Jill Sutton – President

-Bernadette Sikes – Vice President
+Bernadette Sikes – Secretary

 I am a southern Colorado native and was born in Trinidad.
 I was raised in Thornton and briefly attended the University of Northern Colorado in Greeley.
 In my adult life, I have lived in Loveland, Denver, Elizabeth, Parker, and now Pagosa Springs.
 My husband, Bob, and I moved to Pagosa Springs in 2020 wishing to enjoy our retirement in this beautiful locale and to be closer to our family.
 We will celebrate our 52nd Anniversary in October.
 We have been blessed with 2 children, 9 Grandchildren, and 2 (soon to be 3) Great Grandchildren.
 I love being a Mom, Grandma, and Great Grandma.